G3Labz/home-lab_server-recipes/README.md

 Combines FortiClient VPN with Tailscale to create a subnet router, allowing access to VPN-protected networks through your Tailscale network.

 **Use case**: Access corporate/private networks from anywhere via Tailscale without running VPN on each device.

+### 🐳 Portainer-Tailscaled
+Combines Portainer CE with Tailscale for secure, remote container management without exposing ports to the public internet.

+**Use case**: Manage Docker containers from anywhere via Tailscale with a beautiful web UI.

 ## Getting Started